 DOT is fostering an energy efficient transportation system across all modes of transportation.
 Transportation accounted for 70 percent of U.S. petroleum consumption in 2010 and nearly a third of the nation’s greenhouse gas emissions.
 Light-duty vehicles and heavy trucks are the greatest petroleum users in the transportation sector.

 New policies put in effect by the Obama Administration will:

 - Save consumers and businesses money at the pump and reduce greenhouse gas emissions through improved vehicles and aircraft, alternative fuels, and practical transportation alternatives.

-- Provide more transportation choices so passengers and
+- Provide more transportation choices to help connect people to opportunity.

 - Move freight by the most efficient and convenient modes, offering substantial reductions in petroleum use.